misterburton/mb-lightroom-classic-coach/Lightroom Classic Coach PRD.md

 **Project:** Lightroom Classic AI Coach Plug-in
 **Author:** misterburton
 **Date:** 2025-10-04
-**Version:** 1.0
+**Version:** 1.6

 ---

 ## 1. Overview
 The **Lightroom Classic AI Coach** is a plug-in that embeds a floating **chat window** directly inside Adobe Lightroom Classic.
-It allows users to ask questions about Lightroom features, menus, tools, and editing workflows, and get **real-time guidance** powered by the OpenAI API.
+It allows users to ask questions about Lightroom features, menus, tools, and editing workflows, and get **real-time guidance** powered by the Google Gemini API.

 - **Primary Goal:** Provide photographers with an in-app AI assistant that helps them locate features, learn editing techniques, and optionally apply edits.
 - **Audience:** Professional and enthusiast photographers using Lightroom Classic.